 This is a group of libraries which have agreed to pool their journal resources.
 So when Web Bridge doesn’t offer the full text, you’ll get a link to the AR service.
 When you connect to it the software will even copy the article details into the request form.
 And it’s free.
 All you have to do is click the button to submit the request.
 And sit back.
 Nearly 60% of requests are satisfied, mostly within 24 hours, with the article delivered to your inbox.
 Did I mention that it’s free?

 But what if your request is one of the 40% which fails?
 You could try good old Document Supply, where the British Library satisfies the request.
-This requires a bit more effort in the shape of filling out a paper form (available at the Floor 1 Helpdesk) and getting your tutor to authorise it.
+This requires a bit more effort in the shape of downloading a form (available here) and getting your tutor to sign it: whether by printing it out or by forwarding the form to your tutor via email for authorisation.

 BTW, Document Supply doesn’t just get you journal articles; it can also get you books which the Library doesn’t have.
 Often with a delivery time of less than a week, and they’re yours for 3 – 6 weeks.
 Just remember to be nice to your tutor.